bitovi/academy/src/technology-consulting/5-communication.md

 Below are some example scenarios that show how to apply Purpose, Audience, Content, and Call to Action.

-#### Explaining a delay in deliverables

-- **Purpose:** Communicate the delay, provide context, and maintain trust by being transparent.
-- **Audience:** People relying on the deliverable, such as clients, teammates, or managers.
-- **Content (main point):** The deliverable is delayed, but steps are being taken to minimize the impact and avoid future delays.
-- **Content (supporting details):**
-  - Briefly state the delay and its scope (e.g., “The feature originally due on Friday will now be completed by Wednesday”).
-  - Explain why the delay occurred, avoiding unnecessary technical jargon.
-  - Highlight steps being taken to resolve the issue and prevent similar delays in the future.
-- **Call to action:** Ask for input on adjusting timelines or priorities.
-For example:
-  - “Let me know if this impacts any critical dependencies, and we can discuss adjustments.”

 #### I’m about to go on vacation

 - **Purpose:** Notify others about your upcoming absence, provide details about coverage, and prevent disruptions.